Pooyash1998/oocc/README.md

 ## Acknowledgments
 - References and Credits listed in the SRS document.

-For detailed installation and usage instructions, please refer to the [Documentation](docs/).
+For detailed information on installation and usage, please refer to the [Documentation](docs/).

 For any additional queries or support, please contact:
 - Pouya.esfahani@RWTH-aachen.de